You have no items to compare.

-Conservar Regalrez Varnish is a colorless, reversible varnish made from hydrogenated hydrocarbon (Regalrez 1094) resin dissolved in pure, low-aromatic solvent and UV light stabilizer.
-Conservar will not crosslink or yellow over 100 years as shown by tests conducted at the National Gallery, Washington, D.C.* Conservar Finishing Varnish is based on the original formula developed by E. René de la Rie formerly of the National Gallery, Washington, D.C.
-Conservar achieves optimum wetting of the paint surface to enhance and bring out colors, has minimum solvent action on paint, and maximum resin content for best coverage.
+Conservar Finishing Varnish (made by Natural Pigments) is a colorless, reversible varnish made from hydrogenated hydrocarbon (Regalrez 1094) resin dissolved in pure, low-aromatic solvent and UV light stabilizer.
+Conservar Finishing Varnish is made according to the original formula developed by E. René de la Rie formerly of the National Gallery, Washington, D.C.
+Varnishes based on this formula will not crosslink or yellow over 100 years as shown by tests conducted at the National Gallery, Washington, D.C.* Conservar achieves optimum wetting of the paint surface to enhance and bring out colors, has minimum solvent action on paint, and maximum resin content for best coverage.
 It dries to a film that levels well and can be rubbed when dry just like mastic or dammar varnishes.

 * Rene de la Rie and Christopher McGlinchey.
 1990.
 New synthetic resins for picture varnishes.
 In Cleaning, Retouching and Coatings: Technology and Practice for Easel Paintings and Polychrome Sculpture—Preprints of the Contributions to the Brussels Congress, September 3–7, 1990 (J.S.
 Mills and P. Smith, eds.) pp. 168–73.
 International Institute for Conservation of Historic and Artistic Works.

 Conservar Regalrez Varnish is recommended as a final varnish on the following paint films: